alaudet/raspi-sump/docs/automated_install.md

 Health check with checkpid.py.
 If checking level more than once per minute only.
 ================================================================================

-To check for the health of the rsump.py process run the checkpid.py script as root Add to pi user crontab as follows;
+To check for the health of the rsump.py process run the checkpid.py script as root.
+Add to pi user crontab as follows;

 1 - crontab -e